Bikatr7/nTaku/README.md

 Used for cheating at flash mental arthmetic in the RoyalMtls Server

-for best results use a keyboard
+for best results use a keyboard that has a numpad

 to use

 - addition only
-- pressing enter while a number is typing adds the numbers together
+- pressing enter while a number is typed adds the numbers together
-- pressing enter while number is typed resets to 0
+- pressing enter while a number is not typed resets to 0
 - pressing q exits
 - non numerical values are ignored